laughinghan/tinymce_mathquill_plugin/ReadMe.md

 [Han]: http://github.com/laughinghan

 This is a [TinyMCE][] plugin to let you use [MathQuill][] to edit equations that are rendered as images.
+The actual plugin is in `vendor/tinymce/jscripts/tiny_mce/plugins/mathquill`.

 [TinyMCE]: http://www.tinymce.com
 [MathQuill]: http://mathquill.com